sanger-tol/nf-core-pipeline/subworkflows/prepare_repeat_masked_fasta/README.md

 - `tabix/bgzip`: compress to bgzip;
 - `tabix/tabix`: index the BED file with tabix (as CSI and TBI);
-- `custom/getchromsizes`: faidx, sizes, and gzi indices;
-- `samtools/dict`: dictionary of sequence checksums.

 ## Subworkflows

+- `prepare_fasta`: Auxiliary subworkflow to compress and generate the indices for a Fasta file.
+See its own [../prepare\_fasta/README.md](description).
-- `prepare_repeat_masked_fasta`: Chain the modules to extract the BED file and generate all indices.
+- `prepare_repeat_masked_fasta`: Chain the modules to extract the BED file and generate its indices, and defer to `prepare_fasta` for the Fasta-related work.

 ## Execution `main.nf`